Information for PIHRS 2026

 Continuing Professional Development (CPD) Points

 Continuing Professional Development (CPD) certificates will be provided to all registered participants, at a rate of approximately two (2) CPD points per hour of presentations attended, equivalent to 10 CPD points for a full day’s attendance.
-This equates to 30 CPD points for full attendance over the 3-day period.
-The PIHRS 2026 brings you a unique experience with speeches from renowned speakers, best presentations, roundtable discussions, networking opportunities and many more.
+This equates to 30 CPD points for full attendance over the 3 days.
+The PIHRS 2026 offers a unique experience, featuring speeches from renowned speakers, top presentations, roundtable discussions, networking opportunities, and more.

 Click here to view the 2026 program.